 Luqman holds a Bachelor of Science in Aerospace Engineering from Syracuse University.
 He also completed the Business Leader Development Programme from the University of Oxford in 2016.
 He excels in data analytical skills, strategy formation and implementation and is a team leader with strong sense of ownership.

-Ignatius Ong was appointed Group Chief Revenue Officer (GCRO) of Malaysia Airlines Berhad, overseeing Sales and Revenue Management for the Malaysia Aviation Group of companies, in July 2018.
+Bryan Foong was appointed Group Chief Strategy Officer (GCSO) of Malaysia Airlines Berhad overseeing corporate strategy, network and fleet planning for the Malaysia Aviation Group.

 Mohd Azharuddin was appointed Group Chief Transformation Officer (GCTO) of Malaysia Airlines Berhad overseeing all transformation projects across the Malaysia Aviation Group of companies in January 2019.